 When Can a Landlord Evict a Tenant?

 In California, a landlord cannot legally evict a tenant without cause.
-However, a landlord would be able to evict a tenant on legal grounds such as the tenant not paying rent on time, staying after the lease ends, violating lease terms or not upholding responsibilities under California law.
+Eviction requires legal grounds, such as the tenant not paying rent on time, staying after the lease ends, violating lease terms, or not upholding responsibilities under California law.

 Eviction proceedings include: